marcj/angular-desktop-ui/packages/angular-test/src/assets/docs/getting-started.md

 <h2>Disable Zone.js</h2>

 <p>
     To get better performance you should disable Zone.js.
-This library implemented some workarounds to make most other libraries working without
-    Zonejs, but that's not guaranteed.
+    This library implemented some workarounds to make most other libraries work without Zonejs, but that's not guaranteed.
 </p>

 <p>